aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 ```
 Let's describe resources you need in your CloudFormation template.

-Let’s start by defining a [template parameter](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) to be used as the the value of your SSM parameter you'll be defining in the template.
-You'll start by defining a template parameter called `DatabaseUsername` under the _Parameters_ section.
-You can then choose to reference this template parameter in the _Resources_ section by using a Ref intrinsic function.
+Let’s start by defining a [template parameter](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) you will use as the value of the SSM parameter that you'll define in the template.
+Start by defining a template parameter called `DatabaseUsername` under the `Parameters` section; next, choose to reference this template parameter in the `Resources` section by using the `Ref` intrinsic function.
 Choose to copy content shown next, and paste it in the `pseudo-parameters.yaml` file, by appending it to the existing file content:

 ```YAML